DynoCC/Dyno-Custom-Commands/Moderation Commands/Extensive Mod Commands/README.md

 #### FAQ

 Q.1 - Who can use thse commands?
-Ans: Anyone who shows under the "Moderators" section of `?listmods`.
+- Anyone who shows under the "Moderators" section of `?listmods`.

 Q.2 - How can I add a `serverMod`?
-Ans: You can add a `serverMod` using the `?addmod` command.
+- You can add a `serverMod` using the `?addmod` command.